-If you commute to and from your destination (work, shopping, college, etc) there are motor insurance providers who will discount your premiums…some by as much as up to ten percent.
-So try the bus, train or bicycle…and make sure you keep the receipts to prove you are using your car less than before.
+If you commute to your destination (work, shopping, college, etc) there are motor insurance providers who will discount your premiums…some by as much as up to ten percent.
+So try the bus, train or bicycle…and make sure you keep the receipts to prove you are using your vehicle less than before.

 Decrease the amount that your insurance policy pays out!

-If you purchase a car insurance policy that does not cover the full loss, your premiums will be lower.
-However the higher the excess (the amount you must pay towards the claim), the lower the final payout!
+If you purchase a motor insurance policy that does not cover the full loss, your premiums will be lower.
+However the higher the excess the lower the final payout!

 Use the same insurance company for other insurable items!

-You can save up to ten percent in premiums if you decide to insure more than just your car through the same insurance company.
-By insuring your house, pet, etc, you may avail of annual policy savings.
+You may save up to ten percent if you decide to insure more than just your car with the same insurer.
+By insuring your house or pet you may avail of annual policy savings.

 Your job description!

-Always let your insurance company know if you have changed your career or job to one that involves less travelling on the road, as this may reduce your risk factor and hence your insurance premiums.
+Always let the insurance company know when you switch career or job to one that requires less mileage, as this may reduce your risk factor and hence your insurance premiums.
 So, not only will you be paying less for your petrol but you could knock as much as ten percent off your annual car insurance costs!

 Never undervalue your car!

-Never pretend that your car is worth less than it is just to keep you premiums low, as this will mean that you get less of a payout if you have to make a claim.
+Never pretend that your car is worth less than it is, just to keep you premiums low.
 It is no harm to seek advice from the insurance company as they may direct you to a valuation segment that represents a true reflection of your car’s value, which could lower your overall premium.

 No claims bonus protection!

-By refusing what is called a “Step Back Bonus” addition to your policy, you may cut the overall cost of your car insurance premium.
-A Step Back Bonus means that you will hold onto all your no claim bonus discounts built up over the years.
-On the downside, if you make a claim, you are likely to lose one or more of these annual bonuses and face a higher premium the following year.
+By refusing what is called a “Step Back Bonus” addition to your policy, you may cut the overall cost of your annual insurance.
+If you opt out of adding the “No Claims Bonus” if you make a claim, you are likely to lose your annual bonuses and face a higher premium the following year.

-By adding an alarm or car immobilizer, your premium may reduce as these anti-theft devices will protect your car from loss due to theft.
+By adding a car alarm or immobilizer, your premium may reduce as these anti-theft devices will protect your car from loss due to theft.